cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 MAGIC-I ID = 2
 MAGIC-II ID = 3
 If the telescope ID is set to 0, this means that the telescope is not used in the analysis.
-The full process of converting DL0 to DL1 can take several hours or even a few days.

 You can check if this process is done by typing
-$ squeue -n yourprojectnameCrabTeste
+> $ squeue -n yourprojectnameCrabTeste

 in the terminal.
-Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/CrabTeste/DL1/` will be filled with files of the type `dl1_gamma_zd_73.142deg_az_331.98deg_LST1_MAGIC1_MAGIC2_run189902.h5` for the MCs and `dl1_M2.Run05093712.001.h5  dl1_M2.Run05093712.006.h5` for the MAGIC runs.
+Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/CrabTeste/DL1/` will be filled with files of the type `dl1_[...]_LST1_MAGIC1_MAGIC2_runXXXXXX.h5` for the MCs and `dl1_MX.RunXXXXXX.0XX.h5` for the MAGIC runs.
 The next step of the conversion of DL0 to DL1 is to split the DL1 MC proton sample into "train" and "test" datasets (these will be used later in the Random Forest event classification), and to merge all the MAGIC data files such that in the end we have only one datafile per night.
 To do so, we run the following script:

 > $ python merging_runs_and_spliting_training_samples.py

-Which will merge the files in the following order:
+This script will slice the proton MC sample according to the entry "proton_train" in the "config_general.yaml" file, and then it will merge the MAGIC data files in the following order:
 - MAGIC subruns are merged into single runs.
 - MAGIC I and II runs are merged (only if both telescopes are used, of course).
 - All runs in specific nights are merged, such that in the end we have only one datafile per night.

+### Working on DL1

+TBD

 ## High level analysis